robert-godlewski/usa_hist_pop/README.md

 ## To Scrape
 Run the following to scrape data from wikipedia: % `bash scrape.sh`

-> Warning: This just runs wikiscraper.py and not the tables!
+> Warning: This just no longer works and needs to be fixed!

 > Note: will need to fix this so that you will need to choose between collecting links or data in tables to save to the db.